SDGforskning/sdg-strings/SDG13_query_action_WoS.md

     OR "institutional capacity" OR "human capacity" OR "systemic capacity" OR "awareness" OR "perception$"
     OR "technical knowledge transfer" OR "transfer of technical knowledge" OR "transfer of technolog*" OR "technology transfer$"
-    OR "official development assistance" OR "official development aid" OR "foreign aid" OR "international aid" OR "cooperation fund" OR "investment$" OR "invest" OR "investing"
+    OR "official development assistance" OR "official development aid" OR "foreign aid" OR "international aid" OR "cooperation fund" OR

     )
     AND
+      (
-      (("climate change$" OR "global warming" OR "climatic change$" OR "changing climate") NEAR/3  ("action$" OR "sustainab*" OR "adapt*" OR "cope" OR "coping" OR "resilien*" OR "mitigat*" OR "impact reduction" OR "early warning" OR "risk$") or "climate mitigation")
+        ("climate change$" OR "global warming" OR "climatic change$" OR "changing climate") NEAR/3  ("action$" OR "sustainab*"
+        OR "adapt*" OR "cope" OR "coping" OR "resilien*" OR "mitigat*" OR "impact reduction" OR "early warning" OR "risk$") or "climate mitigation" or "sustainable development"
+        OR
+        (
+          ("reduc*" OR "combat*" OR "minimi*" OR "limit" OR "limiting" OR "decreas*" OR "alleviat*" OR "tackl*" OR "lower" OR "mitigat*" OR "prevent*" OR "stop*" OR "avoid*"
+          )
+          NEAR/5
+           ("GHG" OR "greenhouse gas" OR "greenhouse gases" OR "carbon footprint"
+           )
+        )
      )
     )
   OR "green climate fund"
 )